SheeNigami/Brainhack_TIL_2019-write-up/README.md

 ## 1. Intoduction
 Note: Before I starting talking about anything, I'd like to point out some things.
-* This write-up is based on my experience at the camp, as such it may not fully reflect the views of my teammates/or anyone else for that matter.
-(If they do make their own write-ups I'll be sure to link them above :D)
 * All credit goes to the respective authors of the Github repos and downloaded models used in the notebooks.
 * When I refer to the AI camp, I am referring to the whole event.
 * The competition refers to the time period after the workshop until the 2 days at the EXPO, where the event was held.